 Track Your Own Stock Portfolio vs The Pros, Free

 It’s free to join their highly active CAPS community, where you can get advice on the best stocks to buy (and when to buy) — and which stocks to avoid.
 You can track your own stock portfolio, make trades, and compete with the market indices and pro investors.
 Also noteworthy are The Motley Fool’s preferred stock tracking and comparison tools.

 Its flagship service, The Motley Fool Stock Advisor, is a premium subscription service that helps investors choose long-term growth stocks.
-This service has a good track record and is a much more affordable option than many other premium investment services you’ll find online.
-For $99 a year you’ll get:
+This service has a good track record and is a more affordable option than many other premium investment services you’ll find online.
+For $199 a year, you’ll get:

 - Two new stock picks per month.